 I then took the offer of ongoing counselling support with counsellor Moira that I am so grateful for.
 Moira provided me with much needed support in order to help me navigate my way through my grief and eventually return to work.”

 Every family’s journey of grief is different and complex.
 As well as our unique Memory Collation Program, our network of grief and loss services includes additional supports such as parent and family support, sibling support, peer and group support, annual memorial services and our 24-hour Bereavement Support Line.

-Red Nose provides all these services free, because we believe that cost shouldn’t be a barrier to healing people’s broken hearts.
+Red Nose provides all these vital support services for free, because cost shouldn’t be a barrier to healing a broken heart.

 When you lose a child, moving forward feels impossible.
 And for those families, Red Nose is there to help guide parents along the lonely journey of grief.